 Outputs and deliverables: Results of the analysis from Objective 1 will provide us with model parameters that malaria cases and prevalence in different districts of Ghana are most sensitive to.
 This will allow us to evaluate the robustness of current malaria control strategies at the district level as currently implemented in the NSP in Ghana.
 During the upcoming mid-term review that is usually carried out to redefine the strategic direction and focus for malaria and make recommendations towards improving programme performance and malaria elimination, results of the sensitivity analysis will help the NMEP to carefully choose intervention re-allocation.

-Risks and their mitigation: As it is computationally costly to simulate an exhaustive number of simulations to explore the entire parameter space for diverse combinations of interventions, settings, and deployment, we plan to use the Gaussian process emulator for OpenMalaria, which is currently being built by some of the Analytics and Intervention Modeling (AIM) group members at Swiss TPH.
-Efficient sampling techniques such as low discrepancy sequences (e.g. Sobol indices) may give spurious results for non-uniform multivariate distributions (e.g. when considering multiple time points of prevalence outputs).
-To avoid the curse of dimensionality, we will explore more recent approaches known as low rank approximations.
+Risks and their mitigation: As it is computationally costly to simulate an exhaustive number of simulations to explore the entire parameter space for diverse combinations of interventions, settings, and deployment, we plan to use the Gaussian process emulator for OpenMalaria, which is currently being built by members of the Analytics and Intervention Modeling (AIM) group members at Swiss TPH.
+While efficient sampling techniques, such as low discrepancy sequences (e.g. Sobol indices), can sometimes yield spurious results for non-uniform multivariate distributions (e.g., when considering multiple time points of prevalence outputs), we will investigate more recent approaches, such as low rank approximations, to avoid the curse of dimensionality.

 Methods Objective 2